-South Australia’s ‘Global Leadership Program on the Circular Economy’ will profile BioBag when it welcomes international delegates to Adelaide from 22 to 26 July 2019.
+South Australia’s ‘Global Leadership Program on the Circular Economy’ profiled BioBag when it welcomed international delegates to Adelaide in July 2019 and February 2020.
 SA is leading the way for recycling innovation and local businesses like BioBag are helping earn its reputation as a manufacturing hub for sustainable products.

 Launched in February 2019 by South Australia’s Environment Minister David Speirs, our Adelaide manufacturing plant is now producing single use plastic alternatives.
 In Australia and abroad, the conversation about plastics highlights the incredible amount of single use plastic we use and, even worse, the amount of this plastic finding its way into the environment.